 - 1 tsp garam masala

-Dissolve the jaggery in the water, set aside.
+- Dissolve the jaggery in the water and set aside.

-Heat the ghee in a pan over a high heat.
+- Heat the ghee in a pan over high heat.
 Add the paneer and fry for two minutes or so, until the outside goes golden brown.
 Drain and set aside.

-Add the turmeric, chopped ginger, green chilli, half the coriander leaves to the tomato mix and stir well.
+- Add the turmeric, chopped ginger, green chilli and half the coriander leaves to the tomato mix and stir well.
 Continue cooking for a few minutes more.
 Increase the heat and add the reserved paneer pieces to the pan.
 Season with the salt and fry, stirring for about 10 minutes.

-Add the shredded ginger, the remaining coriander leaves and the garam masala.
-Stir well and keep warm over a low heat while you finish preparing each roll.
+- Add the shredded ginger, the remaining coriander leaves and the garam masala.
+Stir well and keep warm while you finish preparing each roll.

-Set a small frying pan over a medium heat and add a little oil.
+- Put a small frying pan over medium heat and add a little oil.
 Pour two tablespoons of lightly beaten egg into the pan, cook for a moment, stirring, then place a roti on top, cook for a minute to set the egg before turning it over to cook through.

-Once roti is cooked, put it on a plate, spoon some of the paneer mix down the centre.
+- Once roti is cooked, put it on a plate and spoon some of the paneer mixture down the centre.
 Add some of the sliced red onions and roll the roti over the filling.
 Wrap each roll in aluminium foil to keep them warm and intact.
-Repeat with the remaining rotis and serve.
+Repeat with the remaining roti and serve.